learn-academy-2020-alpha/week-1-assessment-Heyabird/js-intro.md

 2. What is the difference between map and filter?

-  Your answer: map goes through an array and commits a designated action to each element, spitting out a new array with the altered values.
+  Your answer: .map goes through an array and commits a designated action to each element, spitting out a new array with the altered values. .filter goes through an array and makes a new array with only the values that meet a certain given condition.

-  Researched answer:
+  Researched answer: ". filter() returns a subset of the elements from the original array, while . map() produces an array with new, different entries based on the elements in the original array."

 3. What is the difference between console.log() and return?

-  Your answer: function goes through an array and makes a new array with only the values that meet a certain given condition.
+  Your answer: console log logs the value on to the computer without retaining the value whereas return holds the value while not logging it.

-  Researched answer:
+  Researched answer: "console. log() is a function used to print information to the console. return on the other hand is a call to pass some value back up to where the call was made"